Florune/florune-documentation/src/usecases.md

 How can users securely transfer funds in a P2P environment while minimizing fees and avoiding custodial risk?

 **Solution**
-Contract Foundry’s Escrow service uses smart contracts to hold funds securely until predefined conditions are met.
+Florune’s Escrow service uses smart contracts to hold funds securely until predefined conditions are met.
 Funds can be time-bound, revocable, or rolled back automatically if conditions are unmet.

 **Examples**